10 Things You Should Avoid at All-You-Can-Eat Buffets

 Sushi may seem like a healthy option, but preparing it safely requires starting with good-quality seafood and plenty of expertise.
 “If you go to a high-dollar sushi restaurant, there’s still a risk you take by enjoying seafood,” Ficek says.
 “You put that on a buffet and try and keep it the right temperature, you’re basically asking to get sick,” she says.
 Besides taking care with raw fish, you’ll want to avoid these 14 surprising foods that can give you food poisoning.

 It’s hard to tell how cold food is kept at a buffet, which makes tuna another less-than-great option.
 “Tuna has to be kept at a colder temperature than other types of fish because it’s especially susceptible to certain types of bacteria,” Ficek says.
 A good rule of thumb?
 Look at how often food seems to be attended to by restaurant workers.
-For tips like this, find out 57 secrets your waiter isn’t telling you.
+For more tips like this, read up on 20 tricks to eating healthy while eating out.

 Restaurants that host all-you-can-eat buffets often fry foods in cheap oils that are filled with artery-clogging hydrogenated oil.
-“Every time you put something in a deep fryer, it acts like a sponge and soaks up as much grease and saturated and trans fat as possible,” Ficek says.
+“Every time you put something in a deep fryer, it acts like a sponge and soaks up as much grease as possible,” Ficek says.
 If you are jonesing for something fried like an egg roll or shrimp, ask for it to be prepared fresh and limit your portion.

 You should also avoid soups and pasta dishes filled with butter and cream.
 “All of those are packed with saturated fat, which increases your cholesterol and can damage your heart muscle,” Ficek says.
 She recommends opting for red sauces like marinara over white sauces whenever possible.
 And while it’s tempting to indulge when you’re on vacation, here’s why you need to pass on these 11 foods.